- How are brain and spinal cord tumors in adults treated?

 Conformal proton beam radiation therapy: Proton beam therapy is related to 3D-CRT and uses a similar approach.
 But instead of using x-rays, it focuses proton beams on the tumor.
 Protons are positive parts of atoms.
 Unlike x-rays, which release energy both before and after they hit their target, protons cause little damage to tissues they pass through and then release their energy after traveling a certain distance.
 Doctors can use this property to deliver more radiation to the tumor and do less damage to nearby normal tissues.

-This approach may be more helpful for brain tumors that have distinct edges (such as meningiomas), but it is not clear if this approach will be useful with tumors that are infiltrative or mixed with normal brain tissue (such as astrocytomas or glioblastomas).
+This approach may be more helpful for brain tumors that have distinct edges (such as chordomas), but it is not clear if it will be useful with tumors that are infiltrative or mixed with normal brain tissue (such as astrocytomas or glioblastomas).
 There are only a handful of proton beam centers in the United States at this time.

 Stereotactic radiosurgery/stereotactic radiotherapy: This type of treatment delivers a large, precise radiation dose to the tumor area in a single session (radiosurgery) or in a few sessions (radiotherapy).
-(There is no actual surgery involved in this treatment.)
-It may be used for some tumors in parts of the brain or spinal cord that can't be treated with surgery or when a patient's health is too poor for surgery.
+(There is no actual surgery in this treatment.)
+It may be used for some tumors in parts of the brain or spinal cord that can’t be treated with surgery or when a patient isn’t healthy enough for surgery.

-First, a head frame is attached to the skull to help precisely aim the radiation beams.
+First, a head frame is usually attached to the skull to help aim the radiation beams.
+(Sometimes a face mask is used to hold the head in place instead.)
 Once the exact location of the tumor is known from CT or MRI scans, radiation is focused at the tumor from many different angles.
-This can be done in 2 ways.
+This can be done in 2 ways:

-In one approach, radiation beams are focused at the tumor from hundreds of different angles for a short period of time.
+- In one approach, radiation beams are focused at the tumor from hundreds of different angles for a short period of time.
+Each beam alone is weak, but they all converge at the tumor to give a higher dose of radiation.
 An example of such a machine is the Gamma Knife.

 Stereotactic radiosurgery typically delivers the whole radiation dose in a single session, though it may be repeated if needed.
-Sometimes doctors give the radiation in several treatments to deliver the same or a slightly higher dose.
+Sometimes doctors give the radiation in several treatments to deliver the same or a slightly higher dose, and frameless techniques are now available to make this more comfortable.
 This is called fractionated radiosurgery or stereotactic radiotherapy.

 Whole brain and spinal cord radiation therapy (craniospinal radiation): If tests like an MRI scan or lumbar puncture find the tumor has spread along the covering of the spinal cord (meninges) or into the surrounding cerebrospinal fluid, then radiation may be given to the whole brain and spinal cord.
 Some tumors such as ependymomas and medulloblastomas are more likely to spread this way and often require craniospinal radiation.